 - Key personal loan terms to know

-The Ultimate Guide to Personal Loans for Doctors in 2019
+The Ultimate Guide to Physician Personal Loans in 2019

 Most loans have a single purpose.

 Mortgages finance homes and real estate.
 Student loans finance education expenses, namely tuition.
 Auto loans finance cars and other vehicles.